-SD WAN (Software Defined Wide Area Network) is the hottest topic to hit the Wide Area Networking industry for some time and not without merit.
-It is set to continue its gain in importance and set the narrative for WAN deployments for the next few years.
+SD WAN (Software Defined Wide Area Network) is the hottest topic to hit the Wide Area Networking industry for some time, and not without merit.
+We expect it to gain in importance, and to set the narrative for WAN deployments for the next few years.

 What is SD WAN?

-SD WAN refers to the use of software to implement and manage the Wide Area Network, including virtualisation of routers and firewalls (NFV) and techniques to orchestrate the network centrally.
+SD WAN refers to the use of software to implement and manage the Wide Area Network.
+This includes the virtualisation of network functions such as routers and firewalls (which we refer to as NFV).
+It also includes techniques to orchestrate the network centrally.
 The concept is similar to how SDN implements virtualisation within the data centre.
 There are many SD WAN benefits promised.
 One aim is to simplify the management of the WAN.
 Another is to make it more flexible so that, for example, traffic can be off-loaded from MPLS to the internet.
 This in turn can save cost.

-As with any emerging trend the definition of SD WAN is wide and varied.
-A multitude of new and existing vendors and carriers are looking to promote a version which fits their own capabilities, both now and in the future.
+As with any emerging trend, the definition of SD WAN is wide and varied.
+A multitude of vendors and carriers are looking to promote a version which fits their own capabilities.

-For clarity, we will make the distinction between an SD WAN CPE solution which should be viewed of in terms of the management and functionality of the Customer Premise Equipment (CPE), and a complete SD WAN solution which encompasses the connectivity and more and is detailed further below.
+For clarity, we will make the distinction between an SD WAN CPE solution (which comprises the functionality and management of the CPE) and a complete SD WAN solution, which encompasses the connectivity and more.

-Download our free guide for SD WAN to help guide you through the myths and jargon you may come across along your journey to implementing your own solution.
+Download our free Introduction to SD WAN to help guide you through the myths and jargon you may come across along your journey to implementing your own solution.

 Where has SD-WAN come from?